-Specifies the transport protocol(s) to be used when communicating with other MDMS facilities on other nodes, as a prioritized ordered list.
-The /ADD or /REMOVE qualifier can be used to add or remove objects from the list, rather than setting to the specified values.
+Specifies the network transports to be used, as a prioritized ordered list.

+The /REMOVE or /REPLACE qualifiers can be used to remove or replace objects in the list, rather than adding them by default.
 Enter one or more of:

 - DECNET listen to incoming requests from other MDMS servers on DECnet (Phase IV) or DECnet-Plus (Phase V) - TCPIP listen to incoming requests from other MDMS servers on TCP/IP